archival-0x/ghostpass/README.md

 Ghostpass is __NOT__ a singular password manager, but rather a protocol that can be employed through various languages and technologies.
 For more information about the designof the cryptographic protocol and an evaluation of its security, refer to the whitepaper (TODO).

-For a simplified introduction, we see the protocol as a __two-round encryption process__ that includes a key-derivation function (KDF) and a textual steganography process.

 ## install

 With `pip` (TODO):